Boy, I hate Mega Man 8.

 Mastering a game to the point that you can play it perfectly is a satisfying journey that unfolds over a long period of time.
 Mega Man 8 demands it out of the gate.
 That’s not satisfying; it’s obstinate.

 And while the argument could be made that the rocket sled in Frost Man’s stage prepares you for the one in the first Wily stage, the fact is that it doesn’t.
 Wily stages have always abided by the philosophy of testing what the player has learned.
 Nearly always, that has to do with platform and enemy behavior; it’s up to you to remember how these things work from your earlier encounters, and failing to prove that you do remember will have a stiff penalty.
-In other words, you see a platform or an enemy, and you don’t get to “learn” how to handle them; you already should have learned, and now it’s do or die.
+In other words, you see a platform or an enemy, and you don’t get to “learn” how to handle it; you already should have learned, and now it’s do or die.

 The rocket sled, though, doesn’t work the same way.
 A player can’t see it the second time and understand how to handle it, because “handling” it boils down to obeying a rapid series of barked commands.
 That’s it.
 There’s no amount of preparation that can help, and the window between each command and the moment you should execute it varies just enough that you can’t develop a reliable rhythm.
 You just need to listen, attempt, and fail every single second of the segment.
 Eventually you’ll make it through, if you even want to, but that won’t be because you mastered anything.
 It will be because you memorized or lucked into the right pattern.
 Then there’s the fact that jumping seems to have an odd delay in these sections, which means you actually have to hit the button just before you need to jump…